ssfsx17/ffpnp/Jobs/JobDetails/WhiteMage.md

 - Cura (9 MP) (single/multi) - Spirit * Level healing.
 Against undead, it becomes a non-elemental damaging spell.
 - Nullga-Element (multi) - Causes Null-Element status (4).
 The element is chosen at the time of casting.
 - Poisonaga (6 MP) (multi) - Ends Poison and Poison-Plus.
+- Presence of Mind (2 AP) (self-only) - Defend action that also regenerates an amount of AP equal to the passive AP gain at the start of the round.
 - Silence (6 MP) (single) - Causes Silence status.
 - Stona (12 MP) (single) - Ends Petrify and Gradual Petrify.
 - Vox (8 MP) (single) - Ends Silence.